 It is amaziang what a seemingly simple pattern can do.
 Not only Mogan has in one simple move avoided my simultaneous top and bottom attacks, he also has completely reversed the technical advantage I just had.
 In this new situation, even if I could dodge his tiger-claw grip on my calf, it would now be disadvantageous for me to implement my earlier plan of jumping in with continuous multiple attacks.
 As he has not moved back, the process of my jumping in would make me an easy target for him.

 More seriously, standing only on one leg and with my crane-beaks dangling in the air, I am in a vulnerable position.
 There are numerous ways Mogan could follow up with a coup de grace, such as squarting down and gripping my groin with his other tiger-claw, kicking at my groin or knee with his leg, or flipping me over and immobilizing me on the ground.
 But if I am well trained in Shaolin Kungfu, I can apply the principle of “Marvellous techniques beget marvellous techniques” and turn back the tables on him.

 Such moves, incidentally, illustrate that advanced kungfu patterns are needed; straight-forward punching, kicking and blocking would be inadequate for such complex situations.
 But such advanced kungfu patterns are simple, direct and effective, although they may appear flowery to the uninitiated — they are devoid of unnecessary frills.

 Many people have written to enquire about the possibility of learning Shaolin Kungfu, Chi Kung or Taijiquan (Tai Chi Chuan) from Sifu Wong Kiew Kit.
-Please refer to the following intensive courses for details.
+Please refer to the respective intensive courses for details.